Who can donate?

 Will I get a receipt to claim a 80G tax exemption?

 Yes, we email donors a 80G receipt which is compliant for availing tax benefits.
 For all valid 80G receipts we require your PAN number which is collected along with the online donation.
-If you want a copy please write to firstname.lastname@example.org
+If you do not receive a receipt within a month of your donation or need a duplicate please write to firstname.lastname@example.org

 Who has supported Oorvani Foundation so far?